 What are samosa?

-Traditional North Indian(or Punjabi) style samosa are triangle shaped small pastry pouches filled with mashed potato and peas and spices.
+Traditional North Indian(or Punjabi) style samosa are triangle-shaped small pastry pouches filled with mashed potato and peas and spices.
 They are fried until crispy.

 A samosa cut open showing sweet potato and pea filling inside

-The dough consists of just 4 ingredients, flour, salt, oil and water and formed into a ball.
-The ball is divided into 4 equal parts, these are rolled into rounds.
+Step 1: The ball is divided into 4 equal parts, these are rolled into rounds.

 Samosa dough cut into 4 pieces